Need an EPC in Harpenden?

 More Info

-An Assessor must carry out a visit to the property to get the necessary information for the Energy Performance Certificate.
+An Assessor must carry out a visit to the property to get the necessary information for the EPC.
 They are qualified and must be a continuing member of an approved Government certification scheme.

-The Assessor will take dimensions of the property plus gather details about the present lighting, heating, glazing and present insulation.
+The Assessor will take dimensions of the property as well as collect details about the present lighting, heating system, glazing and present insulation.
 A typical size home normally takes around 20 and 30 minutes..

-The obtained information then entered into approved government software which produces the certificate.
-The Certificate will then be lodged on the national EPC register and you should receive it by email typically in a couple of days.
-Should you need it urgently, for a small additional charge, we can arrange for you to get it the same day.
+The obtained information then input approved government software which generates the certificate.
+The EPC will then be lodged on the national EPC register and you should receive it by email typically in a couple of days.
+However, should you require your EPC urgently, for a small additional fee, we can produce an EPC for you on the same day of the visit.
+We call this an express EPC.

 Booking your EPC is easy: